SkoolNotes/Taproot/2020MATH530/KBe20math530retMoreSystemsAndProofs.md

 - b) $f(x) = 0$ is continuous, so the additive identity exists.
 All sums of continuous functions result in continuous functions, so it is closed under addition.
 And all scalar multiples also work out.
 - c) slightly awkward: i don't actually know what a differentiable real valued function is. #todo-exr0n
 - d) (see above)
-- e) what does it mean for a sequence of complex numbers to have a limit $0$?
+- e) what does it mean for a sequence of complex numbers to have a limit $0$? but I think you can use the same argument that the missing elements are just "collapsed" into one invisible one.

 ---